The3DP/VerseData.github.io/README.md

 ## VerseData
 Welcome to VerseData!
 This mini [**Github Pages**](https://docs.github.com/en/pages) site is updated manually every day for a new and exciting Bible verse.
-We will also display previous verses (featured up to 7 days).
+We will also display previous Bible verses as well.

 ###### UPDATING NOTE: The Bible verse updates that were set for February 12th, February 14th
 ###### and February 15th (along with a few others) were acidentaly forgotten.